DRUMS Theory · Astrophysical Transients · April 2026

-Gamma Ray Bursts in the DRUMS Framework
+Gamma Ray Bursts in DRUMS

 1. Superfluid Core Collapse

-\[ \Psi(\mathbf{x},t) = \sqrt{\rho(\mathbf{x},t)} e^{i\theta(\mathbf{x},t)} \]
+\[ \Psi(\mathbf{x},t) = \sqrt{\rho(\mathbf{x},t)} \, e^{i\theta(\mathbf{x},t)} \]

-Local phase instability leads to explosive emission of coherent radiation.
+A local phase instability leads to explosive emission of coherent radiation.

 2. Nonlinear Phase Dynamics

-The governing equation for phase evolution:
+The governing equation for phase evolution includes a nonlinear term that drives the collapse:

 \[ \frac{\partial^2 \theta}{\partial t^2} + \gamma \frac{\partial \theta}{\partial t} - c_s^2 \nabla^2 \theta + \lambda |\Psi|^2 \theta = 0 \]